 In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.

 March organisers are always looking at new ways to generate publicity – particularly TV coverage.
 One development in the 2000s has been the use of T-shirts with slogans, worn by marchers and providing a procession with a strong identity or ‘brand’.

 Underlying the Destiny march was an apprehension that society was eroding conservative values.
 These were reflected in the march.
 It was led by men – women and children trailed behind – and only men spoke at the rally.
 This personified the church’s belief that women should be submissive to men in family and public life.
 (Feminists had marched along the same streets demanding equal rights with men 30 years before.)

-This was pioneered by the (fundamentalist) Destiny church in a 2004 protest march to Parliament against the Civil Union Bill which would allow gay relationships to be legally recognised.
+This was pioneered by the fundamentalist Destiny church in a 2004 protest march to Parliament against the Civil Union Bill, which was to give legal recognition to gay relationships.
 All marchers wore black T-shirts emblazoned with the slogan ‘Enough is enough’, which they chanted while punching the air.
 The uniform dress and regimented lines of marchers gave the procession a paramilitary feel.
-Still, the size and discipline of the protest march generated substantial publicity in the media and on the internet, where bloggers debated its meanings.
+Still, the size and discipline of the protest march generated substantial publicity in the media and on the internet, where bloggers debated its meaning.
 Since then, other marches have also used T-shirts to promote their messages.